layilin/SP23-33852/_texts/sc-page154.md

 [154]()

 - Of Typhon, or of hurricane, destroy.
-- Nor should, tho' small, the anata not be sung:[^f154n1]
+- Nor should, tho' small, the anata[^f154n1] not be sung:
 - Thy purple dye, the silk and cotton fleece [535]
 - Delighted drink; thy purple dye the tribes
 - Of Northern-Ind, a fierce and wily race,